-Management of the IERPB budget is assumed by the program coordinators, with the support of the Secretariat.
-Reporting to the SCRSC is responsibility of the coordinators.
-Countries that are allocated budget lines for program activities need to contact the respective program coordinators for approval of expenditures before the work is carried out.
-Invoices and brief reports on activities conducted need to be sent to ICCAT to obtain reimbursement of funds.
+Management of the IERPB budget is assumed by the Program Coordinators, with the support of the Secretariat.
+Reporting to the SCRS is responsibility of the Coordinators.
+Countries that are allocated budget lines for program activities need to contact the respective Program Coordinators for approval of expenditures before the work is carried out.
+Invoices and brief reports on activities conducted must be sent to ICCAT to obtain reimbursement of funds.

-2010 Budget and Expenditures
+2010 Budget and expenditures

 This section presents a summary of the contributions and expenditures for the ICCAT Enhanced Research Program for Billfish during 2010.
-The 2010 budget recommended by the Billfish Working Group for IERPB was €39,850.00.
-The only contributions made to the IERPB during 2010 were an allocation of €30,000.00 from the regular ICCAT budget.
-Carryover funds remaining from previous years were €4,978.80 thus total funds available for 2010 were €34,978.80 (Table 1).
-As a consequence some planned activities of the program were not carried out.
-Expenditures to date in 2010 were €16,281.00 but an additional €16,700.00 are already committed to other activities that have either taken place in 2010 or will take place between October and December.
-The estimated balance of the program at the end of 2010 will be €1,997.80 €(Table 2).
-These unspent funds correspond to savings in the travel from the coordinator for the East who used support from the ICCAT fund to fulfill his coordination travel duties.
+The 2010 budget recommended by the Billfish Working Group for the IERPB was €39,850.
+The only contribution made to the IERPB during 2010 was an allocation of €30,000 from the regular ICCAT budget.
+Carryover funds remaining from previous years were €4,978.80.
+Thus, the total funds available for 2010 were €34,978.80 (Table 1).
+As a consequence, some planned activities of the Program were not carried out.
+Expenditures to date in 2010 were €16,281, but an additional €16,700 are already committed to other activities that have either taken place in 2010 or will take place between October and December.
+The estimated balance of the Program at the end of 2010 will be €1,997.80 € (Table 2).
+These unspent funds correspond to savings in the travel by the Coordinator for the East Atlantic who used support from the ICCAT fund to fulfill his coordination travel duties.

 In-kind contributions to the program continued to be made during 2010.
 INIA and the University of Oriente (Venezuela) have provided personnel and other resources as in-kind contributions to the at-sea sampling program, thereby reducing the amount of funds needed for this activity from the ICCAT billfish funds.
-Also, the western, eastern and overall program coordinators traveled to through each of the region of responsibility to oversee IERPB work.
-Travel expenditures for these trips were absorbed by the U.S. National Marine Fisheries Service, the University of Miami and, and by the ICCAT Data Fund that supported and as such, represented in-kind contributions to IERPB for 2010.
-Ghana and Senegal provided in-kind contributions by supporting the time spent in the program by Mr. Bannerman and Mr. T. Diouf (Senegal) co-coordinators for the Eastern Atlantic.
+Also, the western, eastern and overall Program Coordinators traveled to each region of responsibility to oversee IERPB work.
+Travel expenditures for these trips were absorbed by the U.S. National Marine Fisheries Service, the University of Miami and, by the ICCAT Data Fund that supported and as such, represented in-kind contributions to the IERPB for 2010.
+Ghana and Senegal provided in-kind contributions by supporting the time spent in the program by Mr. P. Bannerman and Mr. T. Diouf (Senegal) Co-coordinators for the East Atlantic.